I had no idea my 16 year old son Lee was being criminally exploited by gangs until he went missing for four days.

 Each year Lee and his colleagues support 4,500 young people facing criminal and sexual exploitation build a sense of safety and security.
 They use their professional expertise and lived experience to inspire resilience and show young people there is a safe way out.
 Afterall he is living proof it is possible to turn his past into a positive future.

-Please help St Giles protect children this summer
+Please help St Giles protect children

 Can you pledge your support to St Giles this summer to keep thousands of children safe?